Cleggatron/2iTechChallenge/readme.md

   ## Usage

   Once you clone the repository you can run the index.js file from the clommand line in the root directory using the command `node index.js`.
-The function call featuring non numeric output is commeneted out at the moment, to better see the output of a sucessful run.
-Bit can be commented in to check that it throws the expected error.
+The function call featuring non numeric output is commented out at the moment, to better see the output of a sucessful run.
+That line can be uncommented to check that it throws the expected error.

-  If you wish to run the test suite you will need to run the command `npm i` to install Jest.
+  If you wish to run the test suite you will need to run the command `npm i` to install Jest (assuming you have Node.js installed on your machine).
 These can then be run in the command line with the command `npm run test`.

  ## Contact